fossasia/open-event-server/README.md

 We have the following branches :
  * **development**
 	 All development goes on in this branch.
-If you're making a contribution, please make a pull request to _development_.
+If you're contributing, please make a pull request to _development_.
 	 All PRs must pass a build check and a unit-test check on Travis (https://open-event-api-dev.herokuapp.com - Is running off of the development branch.
 It is hosted on Heroku.)

  * **master**